How does the heating system work in a car?

 • Blower Motor

-Those parts all spring into action when you turn on your car’s AC unit through the HVAC control panel.
-The compressor constricts the refrigerant, and it begins to lose heat as it passes through the condenser.
+When you turn on your car's AC, the compressor compresses the refrigerant, losing heat as it passes through the condenser.
 The receiver and dryer remove contaminants and moisture, then the refrigerant enters the expansion valve or accumulator.
+The refrigerant depressurizes and cools.
+Finally, it reaches the evaporator, which removes remaining moisture and cools it further.
+The blower motor then pushes cold air out through the vents.

 How Often Should My Car's AC Be Recharged?